 Since the post-9/11 GI Bill, additional opportunities for veterans to earn a college degree have resulted in a dramatic influx of veterans on college campuses.
 The process of transitioning from the military to civilian life can pose challenges for all service members, veterans and their families.

 In order for advisors, faculty, staff, and peers to better serve this population of students, we all need to be aware of the potential challenges a service member, student veteran and their families might face when attending college.
-Modeled on the “Safe Zone” program, Green Zone is designed for faculty and staff to receive training about issues potentially facing active service members, student veterans and their families.
+Modeled after the “Safe Zone” program, Green Zone is designed for faculty and staff to receive training about issues potentially facing active service members, student veterans and their families.

 Green Zone training will provide participants with the following: